sachapan/sachapan.github.io/docs/blog/posts/logseq.md

 ## Conclusion

-So what pithy conclusion shall I make on my experiment of learning and using Logseq for now four months?
+So what pithy conclusion shall I make on my experiment of learning and using Logseq for nigh on four months?
 Overall, I am satisfied with the product and my results.
 Do I think it is the be all, end all of note taking?
 No.  Do I think it is a system that everyone should adopt?
 No, although it is marketed as simple (because text), in reality there are many finer points in its use that may be off putting to the average person.
 For me, the real question is will I continue using it now the experimental period has ended?
 And for me, that answer is yes.
 The second brain concept clicks with me, the everything starts as a journal entry works for my way of thinking too.
 And the fact that the effort I have put into learning a bit about logseq has resulted in some simple text files that I have replicated, backed up and accessible is valuable.
 If tomorrow I decide to abandon Logseq my data is still in text files.
 Text files I can manipulate in vim or python, with sed or awk or bash.
 Of all the things that logseq is and isn't, that is the real advantage for me.

 This markdown file was created in logseq.